juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-waf.md

 - **DDoS configuration:**  The StackPath WAF will look for patterns in the volume of incoming requests over a 10-second window, a 2-second window, and a 1-second window.
 The number of requests allowed within each of these windows is governed by the *Global*, *Burst*, and *Sub-second* thresholds.
 The Sub-second threshold is controlled by StackPath and is not modifiable.
 Depending on the type of traffic increase, the WAF may respond with a challenge for the end-user to prove they are a real human, or the traffic may be simply blocked.
 DDoS protection is always active when the WAF is enabled for a site, even if the WAF is configured for Monitor mode.
 Because of the potential impact to customers, it is important to coordinate business events such as promotions with the Operations team so that these settings may be increased accordingly, as a sudden increase in traffic may inadvertently trigger the DDoS protection.
 ![DDoS configuration](../../assets/sp-waf-ddos-en.png)

-- **WAP & OWASP top threats**
-   - The StackPath WAF protects against a wide variety of common attack threats.
+- **WAP & OWASP top threats:**  The StackPath WAF protects against a wide variety of common attacks and threats.
 We recommend enabling all of these protections unless one or more of them interferes with your particular application.
 The undesired options may be deactivated individually.

 - **User agents:**  When enabled, this functionality looks at the HTTP `User-Agent` header in all requests.
    - **Block invalid user agents:** The WAF will deny requests with an unrecognized value in the `User-Agent` header, possibly indicating a fake browser or bot.